Workshops and Events

 Please join us as we talk about money!
 GVSU Financial Aid will be on hand to discuss all things related to loans and financial aid.
 Scott McPheeters from Edward Jones will follow up the financial aid discussion with some very practical advice and strategies to help you manage the debt you already have and help you plan for the future.
 Breakfast will be served.
 This workshop is free for all current graduate students.

-Job Hunting in Todays Economy: Social Media, Resumes and Cover Letters, Job Searches, Interviews and Etiquette, Saturday March 30th Room 107C Pew Campus
+Job Hunting in Today's Economy: Social Media, Resumes and Cover Letters, Job Searches, Interviews and Etiquette:

 Today’s economy is tough.
 The average HR representative spends mere seconds scanning a resume before deciding to keep it or toss it.
 And there are many applicants competing for every job opening and hiring managers are becoming more media savvy in their search for the right applicant.
 This workshop is designed to help you execute and navigate a successful job search.
 In addition to sessions on job searches, resumes and cover letters, email and social media and negotiations and contracts, each registrant will also receive a one on one resume consultation.
-After lunch, there will be an opportunity to select from two breakout sessions.
-Topics will include: Working outside of your home country and How to achieve your career goals/setting a five year plan.
+After lunch, there will be presentations on contracts and negotiations and goal setting/ five year plans.
 Breakfast and lunch will be served.
 This workshop is free for all current graduate students.

-Please join us at The Meadows on Saturday April 13th from 10am-4pm for a unique opportunity to be introduced to the culture and experience of a golf outing!
+Please join us at The Meadows for a unique opportunity to be introduced to the culture and experience of a golf outing!
 How to Survive a Golf Outing: Learning the culture, social habits, and opportunities for networking and business surrounding the game.